AxisCommunications/acap-documentation/docs/api/computer-vision-sdk-apis.md

 **This API is a [Beta version](./beta-api) and developers are encouraged to test and leave feedback.**

-The Parameter API is one of the services of ACAP runtime.
+The Parameter API is one of the services of ACAP Runtime.

 The Parameter API enables an application to read the parameters of an Axis network device.
 There are a lot of parameters on an Axis network device in the form of key-value pairs, and the Parameter API allows us to pass the name of the parameter as the key, which will return the value of the parameter.
 This API can be used to read existing parameters; it can not set any new parameters.